Pan-Pankracy/Udemy-HTML-CSS-course/README.md

 # Udemy-HTML-CSS-course
-Websites created during the Udemy HTML and CSS fundamentals course by Jonas Schmedtmann
+The project contains a website created during the Udemy HTML and CSS fundamentals course by Jonas Schmedtmann.
+Feel free to check out the results here: https://omnifood.dev/